Blockin' out the scenery, breakin' my mind

-- Some shops also have a similar sign than the one in Wayne's World, reading "Customers playing 'Smoke on the Water' may seriously wish to reconsider their motives in buying musical instruments."
+- Some shops also have a similar sign to the one in Wayne's World, reading "Customers playing 'Smoke on the Water' may seriously wish to reconsider their motives in buying musical instruments."
 "Sweet Child of Mine," "Freebird," and "Stairway to Heaven" have also been given this treatment.
 Working in a music shop must be hell.

 - Sign sometimes seen in science labs: "Caution: Do Not Look into Laser with Remaining Eye".

-- At least one lab has a sign in the hallway reading: "CAUTION: Active Robot."
+- At least one lab has a sign in the hallway reading: "CAUTION: Active Robot".
 Do not stand in its way, or else.

 - A collection of bizarre signs, some of which fit the trope, including this "no kissing" sign.

 - Back in the day in St. Louis, there was a wonderful greasy spoon that looked like it was a Hollywood set dresser's idea of a Midwestern diner.
 It was called "Irv's Home Cooking."
 When (inevitably) a drunk college kid would ask "Where's Irv?", the stock character waitress would snap her gum, point at the sign out front and say, "Cantcha read the sign?
-He's home cooking."
+He's home, cooking".

 - And finally, who HASN'T seen a "no standing" sign, only to stand next to it? ("Standing", in the first case, meaning the act of leaving your car running in the parking space).
 Or, for that matter, a "No Loitering" sign.

 - Related, but with a different intent are signs that read "No Peanuts" or "No Raw Onions".
-Given how sensitive Peanut Allergies can be... not really a laughing matter.
-The "Raw Onions" case is incredibly specific, too — it's actually on a building at Colorado State University because a professor has a severe Onion allergy, just as bad as peanut allergies.
+Given how sensitive peanut allergies can be...not really a laughing matter.
+The "Raw Onions" case is incredibly specific, too — it's actually on a building at Colorado State University because a professor has a severe onion allergy, just as bad as peanut allergies.

 - "No Turn On Red."
 The freedom to make a right turn on a red light was introduced in most of the US and Canada as a response to the gas crisis — the idea being that if it's safe to turn, you might as well do it rather than waste gas idling at the light — and it's now a standard part of drivers' education.
 These signs appear at busy or obstructed intersections and are among the easiest to miss because they tend to be small black-and-white signs.
 (Plus, shrubberies can block signs off.)
 It's a fair bet that if you've driven a car in a medium- or large-sized city in North America, you've blown one of these signs without noticing it.

-- An anecdote about the Civil War Battle of Gettysburg: On the first day of the battle, part of the Union army's XI corps had taken up a position in the town's cemetery as a reserve position.
+- An anecdote about the Battle of Gettysburg: On the first day of the battle, part of the Union army's XI corps had taken up a position in the town's cemetery as a reserve position.
 During the events of the first day's battle, the rest of the Union troops were driven back into the cemetery by the Confederates.
 On the second day of the battle, a junior officer to Gen. O.O.
 Howard (the XI corps commander) jokingly pointed out a sign in the cemetery saying "Shooting and Use of Firearms is Prohibited".
 The officer asked if they would get in trouble for violating the sign.
 Shortly after, a cannonball struck the sign and destroyed it.
-Gen. Howard reportedly quipped "It appears the ordinance has been rescinded, and the shooting may go on."
+Gen. Howard reportedly quipped, "It appears the ordinance has been rescinded, and the shooting may go on".

 - There was a sign in a mall escalator in the Philippines warning about hitting a sign on the way up the escalator.
 In other words, it's a sign warning people about hitting their head on it.
-The real reason it was put up was to get people who aren't paying attention to hit their head on it and duck than to accidentally get them stuck in the wedge where the two escalators meet.
+The real reason it was put up was to get people who aren't paying attention to hit their head on it and duck, rather than to accidentally get them stuck in the wedge where the two escalators meet.

 - One of the last photo sessions The Beatles had was that of the group reclining on a lawn with a "Keep Off the Grass" sign clearly in view.

-- In the early 1980s, a 12-year-old boy visiting Six Flags Over Georgia boarded a car on the roller coaster The Great American Scream Machine and flagrantly disobeyed a sign and verbal instructions telling riders to keep their arms in the car, holding the bar in front.
+- In the early 1980s, a 12-year-old boy visiting Six Flags Over Georgia boarded a car on the rollercoaster The Great American Scream Machine and flagrantly disobeyed a sign and verbal instructions telling riders to keep their arms in the car, holding the bar in front.
 As a result, the boy's arms were mangled.
 The boy's parents attempted to sue the park for his medical bills, claiming extra effort should have been used to enforce the rule.

 - One man used a sign that accidentally said something wrong to wriggle out of a parking violation.
 Specifically, he argued that because the sign actually read "No Stoping" instead of "No Stopping", he was allowed to stop there as he hadn't engaged in any "stoping," that is, mining ore from underground, in the area.